varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^record42]: [Srivastava 2025](https://github.com/KellerJordan/modded-nanogpt/pull/146) *Modded NanoGPT Record 42*

 ## (2) Batch size scheduling
-One major advantage of Muon is a higher critical batch size than Adam.
+One advantage of Muon over Adam is a higher _critical batch size_.
 To explain what this means, we need to consider two factors:
 1) Token efficiency.
 Smaller batch sizes are more token-efficient.
 For a fixed token budget, once the batch size is above some threshold, increasing it further tends to hurt final model performance.
 Beyond this point, the gradient signal from a single batch is saturated, so larger batches just waste tokens.
 2) Token speed: Training at higher batch sizes is faster *per-token* than training with a lower batch size for many steps.
 This is because GPUs parallelize over the batch dimension, DDP is easy, and every step incurs overhead (optimizers, comms, etc).